reshiramv56/tts_repo/README.md

 The following files were added to support evaluation and batch processing.
 No changes were made to the Chatterbox model architecture or training code.

-### chatterbox_api.py
+### `chatterbox_api.py`

-This file loads the Chatterbox Multilingual model once and exposes a simplified `generate_audio()` interface.
-It supports reference audio for voice conditioning, language selection, and seed-based reproducibility.
+- Loads the Chatterbox Multilingual model once
+- Exposes a simplified `generate_audio()` interface
+- Supports:
+  - Reference audio for voice conditioning
+  - Language selection
+  - Seed-based reproducibility

-### generate_batch.py
+### `generate_batch.py`

-This script reads a `.txt` input file, splits text into spoken-style sentences, generates one WAV file per sentence, skips existing files for restart-safe execution, and merges all generated audio into a single `final.wav`.
+- Reads a `.txt` input file
+- Splits text into spoken-style sentences
+- Generates one WAV file per sentence
+- Skips existing files (restart-safe execution)
+- Merges all generated audio into a single `final.wav`

 ## How to Run